-The affable organizer of the Tucson event, Dr. Red Alinsod, was an early entrant into cosmetic-gyn, and is recognized for inventing the procedure in which the labia minora are completely amputated to create a “smooth” genital look known in the field as “the Barbie.”
+The affable organizer of the Tucson event, Dr. Red Alinsod, was an early entrant into cosmetic GYN and is recognized for inventing the procedure in which the labia minora are completely amputated to create a “smooth” genital look known in the field as “the Barbie.”
 Though he began his career by winning a prestigious fellowship in gynecology-oncology at Yale in 1990, Alinsod now spends his days making genitalia “look pretty” for the wealthy patients who flock to his Southern California practice from all over the world.
-He is also an evangelist for the field, spreading its lucrative gospel to fellow doctors tired of toiling in the time-intensive and high-liability fields of traditional obstetrics and gynecology.
+He is also an evangelist for the field, spreading its lucrative gospel to fellow doctors tired of toiling in traditional obstetrics and gynecology’s time-intensive and high-liability fields.

-Interest in cosmetic-gyn has been explained by such cultural shifts as the trickle-up effect of porn aesthetics and, relatedly, the popularity of the “Brazilian” wax, which leaves the genital area bare and thus subject to closer scrutiny.
-But the breakthrough moment for the field, cited by several presenters at the conference, was the appearance on the reality-TV plastic-surgery show Dr. 90210 of David Matlock, an OB-GYN turned full-time cosmetic-gyn specialist.
+Interest in cosmetic GYN has been explained by such cultural shifts as the trickle-up effect of porn aesthetics and, relatedly, the popularity of the “Brazilian” wax, which leaves the genital area bare and thus subject to closer scrutiny.
+But the breakthrough moment for the field, cited by several presenters at the conference, was the appearance on the reality TV plastic surgery shows Dr. 90210 of David Matlock, an OB-GYN turned full-time cosmetic GYN specialist.

-Cosmetic-gyn is part of a broader trend in medicine, away from the traditional model of insurer-reimbursed, professionally sanctioned procedures and toward a simple fee-for-service model.
+Cosmetic GYN is part of a broader trend in medicine, away from the traditional model of insurer-reimbursed, professionally sanctioned procedures and toward a simple fee-for-service model.
 The surgeries themselves are controversial: in 2007, the American Congress of Obstetricians and Gynecologists issued an opinion advising against vaginal cosmetic procedures, and one committee member scathingly declared, “The absence of data supporting the safety and efficacy of these procedures makes their recommendation untenable.”
-The American Board of Obstetrics and Gynecology, meanwhile, refuses to recognize cosmetic-gyn as a legitimate subspecialty.
+Meanwhile, the American Board of Obstetrics and Gynecology refuses to recognize cosmetic GYN as a legitimate subspecialty.

-But for all the talk at the conference about “giving patients what they want,” it was clear that patients aren’t the only—or necessarily the primary—driving force behind the cosmetic-gyn boom.
-Many of the conference’s OB-GYNs groused that even after they’ve amassed hundreds of thousands of dollars in medical-training debt, their insurance reimbursements are lousy.
-One doctor said he receives just $1,700 in fees for prenatal care and delivery, and a mere $800 for a hysterectomy.
+But for all the talk at the conference about “giving patients what they want,” it was clear that patients aren’t the only—or necessarily the primary—the driving force behind the cosmetic GYN boom.
+Many of the conference’s OB-GYNs groused that their insurance reimbursements are lousy even after they’ve amassed hundreds of thousands of dollars in medical-training debt.
+One doctor said he receives just $1,700 in fees for prenatal care and delivery and a mere $800 for a hysterectomy.
 By contrast, a labiaplasty can be done in just a few hours, in-office, for a fee upwards of $5,000 and no “income socialism” to spread the proceeds among hospitals, insurers, and group-practice partners.
 Underscoring just what this can mean, one conference presenter left his computer’s wallpaper—rotating images of him with his red Porsche 911—up in the background during his PowerPoint lecture.
-The message was tough to miss: practice cosmetic-gyn, and you too can live the life of a plastic surgeon.
+The message was tough to miss: practice cosmetic GYN, and you too can live the life of a plastic surgeon.

-Some doctors at the conference expected, after merely watching videos of the procedures, to return home and begin performing the surgeries immediately, without any further training.
+After merely watching videos of the procedures, some doctors at the conference expected to return home and begin performing the surgeries immediately, without any further training.
 But Alinsod and other presenters insisted that the skills necessary to perform these operations can be achieved only through mentored training.
-Perhaps in recognition of some doctors’ inexperience, one presentation tutored how to avoid malpractice suits and another, on labiaplasty disasters, offered tips on the secondary market of “revision surgery.”
+Perhaps in recognition of some doctors’ inexperience, one presentation tutored how to avoid malpractice suits, and another, on labiaplasty disasters, offered tips on the secondary market of “revision surgery.”
 Alinsod himself described a trompe l’oeil procedure he had come up with to create the appearance of resurrected labia in the event that a simple trimming job accidentally became a Barbie.